 The road is narrow, one lane either way, and winds from left to right and up and down, all the while hugging the stunning shore of the Pacific Ocean.
 And if you drive north to south, you will drive it on the ocean side.

-The itinerary below will take you about seven to eight hours, because some of the stops I recommend are not the kind where you do a quick pull over at the turnout, take some photos, and move on.
-After all, what’s the point of driving along a stunning landscape if you don’t pause to savor it?
-Although this entire drive is so scenic that you will want to pull over at every turnout you see, you must definitely stop at these five places:
+The itinerary below will take you a full day at the minimum, because some of the stops I recommend are not the kind where you do a quick pull over at the turnout, take some photos, and move on.
+If you have more time, all the better!

 Point Lobos State Reserve

 If you drive south along the Pacific Coast Highway, about four miles from the quaint village of Carmel-by-the-Sea you come to your first stop: Point Lobos State Natural Reserve.